 | Black-Market HGH | Illegal | Sometimes contaminated | Muscle gain, height growth |

-- Incorrect dosages
+- Wildly incorrect dosages

 - Bacterial contamination